jgcarter421/Amazon_Vine_Analysis/README.md

 This analysis looks into whether the Vine members have a bias towards 5-Star ratings in their reviews.

 This analysis ustilized ETL (Extract, Transform, Load) to import the data from Amazon servers, transform the data, and load the data into DataFrames.
+The analysis analyzes the Amazon "Outdoors" Reviews dataset.

 ## Results